Skip to contents

 library(purrr, quietly = TRUE)

 We first define the decision tree.
-The difference to previous trees is that we now use the list-column feature to define distributions rather than point values.
+The difference to previous trees is that we now use list-columns to define distributions rather than point values.
+Also, notice that we do not specify distributions for all of the probabilities.
+We only need to sepcify a distribution for one of the two branches and this will also ensure that they will sum to one as necessary.

 tree_dat <-